mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 - Burst mode other than 12MP wide settings
 - Newer video formats along with new frame rates and FOV settings
 - Newer features like Linear, Hyperlapse, EIS, RAW
-- Whitebalance, ISO, Color, manual exposure settings (also never worked with a Hero 4)
+- Whitebalance, ISO, Color, manual exposure settings (also never worked with the original software)
 - Setting of EV and protune in other modes than video (also never worked with a Hero 4)
 - The Gopro will not turn off automatically.
 (Current limitation is in the Arducopter code - may be fixed with AC3.7)

 # 5. To do list
 - Check if menu extensions to support the new features can be added to Solex
 - Work on a mod to fit the HERO5/6/7 into the Solo gimbal (someone need to sponsor a broken or trashed gimbal to try out the modding)
+- Inquire actual Gopro settings for video/photo mode, video format,